daisykim/daisykim.github.io/index.md

 # What's Next?

+You just finished making your first application!

+More information can be found in the following documents:

 * [COC Plugin](p/coc-plugin) : baseline for executing and sharing your code
 * [COC App](p/coc-app) : a collection of plugins
 * [ALC](p/alc-1.0-white-paper) : a programming language for COC